 Who can participate?

 Patients with ulcerative colitis who have already undergone a colonoscopy.

 What does the study involve?

-We study colonic biopsies taken from the participants at a previous colonoscopy.
+Colonic biopsies taken from the participants at a previous colonoscopy are studied.
 These biopsies are re-assessed by three specialist doctors using three different scoring systems.
 The participants do not need to have a colonoscopy again.

 What are the possible benefits and risks of participating?

 A single scoring system will result in a better disease outcome for ulcerative colitis patients in the future.
-There are no possible risks because we only study biopsies that are taken at a previous colonoscopy.
+There are no possible risks because the biopsies were taken at a previous colonoscopy.